KimiZhong17/poker_arena_new/README.md

-# 🃏 Poker Arena (扑克竞技场)
+﻿# 🃏 Poker Arena (扑克竞技场)

-A multiplayer online poker gaming platform built with Cocos Creator and Node.js, supporting multiple poker game modes with extensible architecture.
+A multiplayer online poker gaming platform built with Cocos Creator and Go.
+The client focuses on UI and input, while the Go server handles game logic and real-time state sync.

 ## 📋 Table of Contents